image

 5/5

 Microsoft Azure Backup Service has native support for virtual machines, SAP HANA, SQL Server, and Azure Files.
-This course introduces Azure's backup service and how it can be applied to SAP workloads.
+This lesson introduces Azure's backup service and how it can be applied to SAP workloads.

 Learning Objectives